 Safety Program Review and Assessment

 The main purpose of establishing a Safety Program Review and Assurance program is to identify and prioritize areas for continuous improvement.
-Although certain programs are required to be periodically reviewed to comply with OSHA standards, the various types of assessments, surveys, inspections, and interviews do not exist to check a box.
-They provide insight into the effectiveness of your safety programs and information on how we might improve upon what we have in place.
+Although certain programs are required to be periodically reviewed to comply with OSHA standards, the various types of assessments, surveys, inspections, and interviews do not exist simply to check a box.
+They provide insight into the effectiveness of your safety programs and information on how we might be able to improve upon what we have in place.

 By proactively assessing our programs, we identify risks before events occur or before outside assessments identify these risks for us.
 This allows the Company to demonstrate proactive management of the program.
 In turn, taking these actions helps build confidence with stakeholders, management, and outside regulatory agencies.